 What does this mean?
-It means that I had an addiction and like that other addictions, comes dire consequences.
-With that said, I don’t believe in using the old, “I can’t help it, I have an addiction.” line.
+It means that I had an addiction and as with other addictions, come dire consequences.
+With that said, I don’t believe in using the old, “I can’t help it, I have an addiction. line.
 In my view, this statement is more damaging than the actual disease.
 Why?
 Well, because it gives us license to continue to do major damage to our well-being.
 It’s a slow burn that eats away at our mind, body and soul.

 As someone with a background in addictions, I know that addictions are among some of the toughest challenges a person can face.
 I also understand that because they are so hard to overcome, it can be perceived as easier to continue on that path.
-However, as we age and continue to live a lifestyle that feeds our addition, we are often faced with an ever-increasing amount of health problems.
-Diabetes, hypertension and heart disease to name a few.
-And you guessed it, higher rates of mental illness.
+However, as we age and continue to live a lifestyle that feeds our addiction, we are often faced with an ever-increasing amount of health problems.
+Diabetes, hypertension and heart disease, to name a few.
+And – you guessed it – higher rates of mental illness.